mikkolehtisalo/cvesync/README.md

 -----

 * NVD recommends that the CVEs are classified with scale Low-Medium-High.
 Vulnerabilities with a base score in the range 7.0-10.0 are High, those in the range 4.0-6.9 as Medium, and 0-3.9 as Low.
-* CWE xml can be downloaded from http://cwe.mitre.org/data/index.html#downloads
+* CWE xml can be downloaded from http://cwe.mitre.org/data/index.html#downloads .
+It doesn't update very often.
 * There is an interface (*Tracker*) for implementing other issue management systems
 * Logging is done to syslog facility DAEMON.
 If it is not meaningful to recover, the application panics.
 * Connection to Jira is by default HTTP